Farah Awl

 Farah Mohamed Jama Awl (Faarax Maxamed Jaamac Cawl, فارح محمد جامع عول; 1937–1991), usually credited as Farah Awl, was a Somali writer.
-His surname Cawl ([ʕawl]) means "gazelle", which was the nickname of his great-grandfather who was the Sultan of the Warsangali clan.
+His surname Cawl ([ʕawl]) means "gazelle", was the nickname of his great-grandfather who was the Sultan of the Warsangali clan.
 The Awl family also includes the Warsangali Sultan Mohamoud Ali Shire.

 Biography

 Awl was born in 1937 in the town of Las Khorey in North eastern Somalia.
 In his youth, he obtained a scholarship to study aeronautical and automobile engineering in London in the United Kingdom (1959–62).
 Upon graduation, he moved to Somalia and worked with the police force and the National Transport Agency in Mogadishu.

-Awl's literary corpus is especially notable for its vivid description of Somalia's flora and fauna as well as its incorporation of traditional Somali poetry.
+The vivid descriptions of Somalia's scenery and fauna in Awl's literary corpus, as well as the inclusion of traditional Somali poetry, make it stand out in particular.
 He also has the distinction of being the first Somali novelist to write in the nascent Latin script for the Somali language after its formalization in 1972.

 Awl was a member of the royal family of the Warsangali clan.
 Reportedly because of his membership in the Darod clan family, Awl, along with three of his children, was killed in 1991, at the height of the civil unrest that gripped the town of Beledweyne in the Hiiraan region.

 He is survived by his wife and one son, Dahir Farah.